replicate/replicate-python/README.md

 Some key differences to `replicate.run()`.

  1. You "import" the model using the `use()` syntax, after that you call the model like a function.
- 2. The output type matches the model definition. i.e. if the model uses an iterator output will be an iterator.
+ 2. The output type matches the model definition.
- 3. Files will be downloaded output as `Path` objects*.
+ 3. Baked in support for streaming for all models.
+ 4. File outputs will be represented as `PathLike` objects and downloaded to disk when used*.

 > [!NOTE]

-\* We've replaced the `FileOutput` implementation with `Path` objects.
+> \* We've replaced the `FileOutput` implementation with `Path` objects.
 However to avoid unnecessary downloading of files until they are needed we've implemented a `PathProxy` class that will defer the download until the first time the object is used.
 If you need the underlying URL of the `Path` object you can use the `get_path_url(path: Path) -> str` helper.

 ### Examples